How to make a Flower Crown with Your London Florist

 It’s no secret that I love having fresh flowers in the house and I’m quite lucky in that Jon has always been the kind of guy that brings home flowers as a treat.
 This means that we almost always have a vase of flowers on the go at any one time.
 Since buying our house back in October its been very important for me to have lots of greenery and so you’ll also find lucky bamboo, succulents, cacti and even a mini ginseng tree around our house.

+One of the best things about living in Enfield is that we have a whole variety of fantastic independent retailers from Holtwhites Bakery to Meat EN2 and Your London Florist.
 When we first moved to Southgate Your London Florist was just a small shop next to the tube station.
 The shop formed part of the Grade II* listed Southgate tube station arcade which was opened back in 1933.

 The designs and installations that Migle, Violeta and the Your London Florist team create for the curved, art deco window are absolutely stunning and have caught my eye on more than one occasion.
 It’s no wonder that the shop has been a roaring success and business is booming.
 So much so that they’ve just moved into a new space in Crews Hill.